llpeterson/direct/wireless.rst

 variant of direct sequence, 802.11b provides up to 11 Mbps.
 These three standards all operated in the license-exempt 2.4-GHz frequency band of the electromagnetic spectrum.
-Then came 802.11a, which delivers up to 54 Mbps using a variant of FDM called *orthogonal frequency division multiplexing (OFDM)*; 802.11a runs in the license-exempt 5-GHz band.
+Then came 802.11a, which delivers up to 54 Mbps using a variant of frequency division multiplexing called *orthogonal frequency division multiplexing (OFDM)*; 802.11a runs in the license-exempt 5-GHz band.
 On one hand, this band is less used, so there is less interference.
 On the other hand, there is more absorption of the signal and it is limited to almost line of sight.
 802.11g followed; 802.11g also uses OFDM, delivers up to 54 Mbps, and is backward compatible with 802.11b (and returns to the 2.4-GHz band).